MedAziz218/Linefollower-Boujomaa/README.md

 # Linefollower-Boujomaa
 This repository contains the initial codebase for my line-follower robot named Boujomaa.
-T

-he robot utilizes encoders, TCRT5000 IR sensors, motor encoders, and an ESP32 microcontroller.
+The robot utilizes encoders, TCRT5000 IR sensors, motor encoders, and an ESP32 microcontroller.

 The code is developed using PlatformIO and Arduino specifically for the ESP32 platform.